 State agencies currently are required to comply with notice, publication, and hearing requirements for rulemaking and with the requirements for preparing SERCs.
-The bill marginally adds to these requirements but specifically provides for electronic and internet provision of many documents that may currently be delivered in paper form.
+The bill adds to these requirements.
+Compliance with these additional requirements may require agencies to devote more resources to rulemaking.
+The bill also specifically provides for electronic and internet provision of many documents that must currently be delivered in paper form.
+This might result in cost savings to some agencies.